-- Learn the social life of the traders.
+- Understand the urban architecture of houses and the social life of the traders

 - Explore the art and craft culture in the surrounding areas.